Luxury for all budgets! Crete!

 It is a member of major international conservation organisations, such as the IUCN, and has been honoured for its work, it by the Academy of Athens, the Council of Europe and the Ford Foundation.

-There are not many tour operators and planning yourself is very easy.
+There are not many tour operators but planning yourself is quite easy.
 Yes, it’s time consuming but I rather decide where to go, when and where to stay.
 Greece needs tourists.
 Go and visit!
+If by chance you like to book hotels, resorts, or a B&B do it now.

 There are hundreds of crafts available and ferry services in the Aegean Sea connecting each islands with its neighbours or with the Greek or Turkish mainland.
 Times and routes are subject to variation.